 The board of Standard Club, the parent company, acts as an advisory body to the board of Standard Ireland.
-The board comprises approximately 30 directors, the vast majority of whom are representatives of the member insureds.
+The board comprises 28 directors, the vast majority of whom are representatives of the member insureds.
 Two of the directors of Standard Ireland are also directors of Standard Club.

 The purpose, role and duties of the board of Standard Club are set out in the board policies statement.
-The board has a schedule of matters reserved for consideration by the board and has established three board committees: Audit and Risk Committee, Nomination and Governance Committee, and Strategy Committee.
+The board has a schedule of matters reserved for consideration by the board and has established four board committees: Audit and Risk Committee, Nomination and Governance Committee, Remuneration Committee, and Strategy Committee.
+The Remuneration Committee was created on 18 August 2020.

-a) The Audit and Risk Committee - has the following delegated duties:
+a) The Audit and Risk Committee has the following delegated duties:

-- Financial reporting; - Internal controls and risk management systems; - Whistleblowing and fraud; - Internal audit monitoring of IA effectiveness; make recommendations on the appointment/removal of the head of IA; consider the remit and resources of IA; assess the annual audit plan; review reports from IA; monitor the managers' responsiveness to findings and recommendations of IA; meet with IA without management (at least annually); - External audit make recommendations on the appointment, re-appointment and removal of the external auditor, oversee the relationship with the external auditor (including, inter alia: fees, independence and non-audit work); - Solvency of the club.
+- Financial reporting; - Internal controls and risk management systems; - Whistleblowing and fraud; - Internal audit (IA) monitoring of the effectiveness of the club's IA function; make recommendations on the appointment/removal of the head of IA; consider the remit and resources of IA; assess the annual audit plan; review reports from IA; monitor the managers' responsiveness to findings and recommendations of IA; meet with IA without management (at least annually); - External audit make recommendations on the appointment, re-appointment and removal of the external auditor, oversee the relationship with the external auditor (including, inter alia: fees, independence and non-audit work), meet with the external auditor without management (at least annually); - Solvency of the club.